ILESKOV/Security-Considerations/README.md

-First solution to preventing re-entrency hack:
+1) First technick to preventing re-entrency hack:

 To fix problem with re-entrency there is a pattern to follow in SOLIDITY that is called "CHECKS, EFFECTS, INTERACTIONS" - and this tells us in which order we should do things.